-The arrangements in place in relation to the equality of opportunity for patients and the importance of staff being aware of equality legislation and recognising and responding to the diverse needs of patients was discussed with Mr Gilbert and staff.
+The arrangements in place in relation to the equality of opportunity for patients and the importance of staff being aware of equality legislation and recognising and responding to the diverse needs of patients was discussed with Ms Thomas.

-Review of information evidenced that the equality data collected was managed in line with best practice.
+Discussion and review of information evidenced that the equality data collected was managed in line with best practice.